qingxiang-jia/full-cloud-pinyin/README.md

 2. Build C++ code.
 3. Install binary to OS to test.

-So instead of running CMake directly, using commands in `task.sh` is probably easier.
-In particular, in `fcpinyin/`
+So instead of running CMake directly, using commands in `run.sh` is probably easier.
+In the project folder:

-1. Run `cargo install --path . --bin cargo-fcp --force` to compile helper code and install it to your local cargo repository.
-(You can remove it by running `cargo uninstall fcpinyin`.)
-2. `cargo fcp gen-lib` to compile the Rust code into a statically linked object file.
+- `./run.sh gen-lib` to compile the Rust code into a statically linked object file.
-3. `cargo fcp gen-cxx` to generate header files for that object file using CXX.
+- `./run.sh gen-cxx` to generate header files for that object file using CXX.
 You need a copy of cxxbridge.
 I built it from source [here](https://github.com/dtolnay/cxx/tree/master/gen/cmd).
-4. `cargo fcp init` to get the out-of-source build directory created and a bunch of CMake intialization work
+- `./run.sh init` to get the out-of-source build directory created and a bunch of CMake intialization work
-5. `cargo fcp build` to build the C++ code and link with the previously built object files
+- `./run.sh build` to build the C++ code and link with the previously built object files
-6. `cargo fcp install` to install the binary to OS to test
+- `./run.sh install` to install the binary to OS to test
-7. `cargo fcp uninstall` to uninstall the binary from the OS
+- `./run.sh uninstall` to uninstall the binary from the OS

 Note: the installation directory is specific to Arch.
 If you use something else, the installtion direction might need to be adjusted.
 I am new to both Rust and C++ so a lot of these setup may be overly complicated.
 Let me know if there's a better approach.